Blog

 Over the years, we’ve consistently seen 3 common myths and misconceptions about the Annual Enrollment Period, and we’re here to clear up the misunderstandings.

-Misconception #1: There’s no good reason to change health or drug plans during the Annual Enrollment Period.
+Misconception #1: There’s no reason to change plans during the Annual Enrollment Period.

 The Annual Enrollment Period is actually an opportunity – not a burden.
-This is the only time of year, outside of special exceptions, when you’re permitted to switch your Medicare Advantage or Part D drug plan.
+This is the only time of year, outside of special exceptions, when you can switch your Medicare Advantage and/or Part D drug plan.

-While switching might seem like a huge hassle, it’s really not a big deal, and you could end up saving yourself hundreds of dollars per year.
+While switching might seem like a hassle, you could end up saving yourself hundreds of dollars per year.

 You can do some price shopping yourself by using Medicare’s Plan Finder tool.
-However, if you prefer us to do it, we offer this service free of charge.
+However, if you prefer us to do it, we offer this service at no cost.

-Get a free health plan review by a licensed agent
+Get a health plan review by a licensed agent

 Seeing what’s out there is as easy as contacting our office.
 You have nothing to lose, and lots of savings to potentially gain!